 How the STC process works with AYKA Solar

-There are details with the electricity distribution network such as ‘downloads’ and ‘uploads’ of electricity.
-You are charged by your retailer when you download electricity from the main grid.
+Details with the electricity distribution network include ‘downloads’ and ‘uploads’ of electricity.
+You are charged by your solar panel retailer when you download electricity from the main grid.

 But if you have solar panels installed, you can also ‘upload’ power, and you get paid for this from your retailer.
 The payment you receive is called a feed-in tariff.

 The value that you get paid through feed-in tariff not only varies from state to state but also between retailers.
 Don’t forget to check the latest solar feed-in tariffs with your electricity retailer, as feed-in tariffs can change.